The Two Synod Solution

 Why a Two Synod Denomination?

 The PCUSA and its predecessors, the UPUSA and PCUS, have, for many decades, consisted of two theological schools, the Progressives, and the Evangelicals.
-The Progressives adhere to the Auburn Confession and the Confession of 1967, from the prior UPUSA denomination, and feel, as James did, that faith without works is dead.
-Pursuant to this, they have focused on political action and social causes.
-The Evangelicals have adhered to traditional, reformed, orthodox theological standards and confessions.
-The Evangelicals tend to closely follow Biblical standards, as set forth in the Apostles Creed, the Nicene Creed, and to a degree the Westminster Confession of Faith.
-The Evangelicals feel that the propagation of the Good News of what Christ Jesus has done for us, (e.g. uniting others in a real and personal faith in the Lord Jesus Christ), is primary.
-In prior years the strength of this denomination has been the existence of both of these schools of theological thought.
-The Evangelical Wing took to heart the more political proposals of the Progressive Wing, understanding that faith without works is dead, and the Progressive Wing took to heart the need to center their theology more closely on the Lord Jesus Christ.
+The Progressives adhere to the Auburn Confession and the Confession of 1967, from the prior UPUSA denomination, and have focused on political action and social causes.
+The Evangelicals have adhered to traditional, reformed, orthodox theological standards and confessions, based on the original texts and letters that constitute the New Testament Canon and the Old Testament Canon.
+The Evangelicals closely follow Biblical standards, as set forth in the Apostles Creed, the Nicene Creed, and to a degree the Westminster Confession of Faith.
+The Evangelicals also feel that the propagation of the Good News of what Christ Jesus has accomplished for us on the Cross, (e.g. uniting individuals in a real and personal faith in the Lord Jesus Christ, by His substitutionary death, on the cross, in our place), is primary.

 2SynodSolution.com / 2SynodSolution.org